PixarAnimationStudios/OpenUSD-proposals/proposals/selfAssemblingModelHierarchy/README.md

 ```
 Any prim that is a child of a `group` (or `assembly`) prim not explicitly specified will pay the cost of the pseudo root prim flag check.
 In this case, that's only `/root/assembly/group`.

+**As this introduces no new `kind` reads (when compared to explicitly specifying intermediate `group` prims), this is not expected to add measurable cost to composition.**

 ### Performantly Handling an Incomplete Hierarchy
 The fundamental challenge of this proposal is determining how to performantly handle an incomplete hierarchy.